GeoPython-UPD/site/source/index.rst

 must clearly reflect your own work (in short, don't copy paste from other students).

+This course is used for the first 2/3 of two courses: Geology 197 Special Topics: Geoscience Data Analysis and Modeling Techniques, and Geology 297 Special Topics: Geoscience Data anlaysis.
+The former is an undergraduate course designed to give students a taste of techniques in data science and advanced GIS (hence the name...).
+The latter is desgined for graduate students who will work on a mini-project that may or may not be related to their thesis.

+[This is a comment that will be hidden.]: #

-.. admonition:: On-site (F2F) teaching
+[.. admonition:: On-site (F2F) teaching]: #
+[..]: #

-    We aim to deliver this course primarily in-person during the 2nd semester of AY 2023-2024.
+[    We aim to deliver this course primarily in-person during the 2nd semester of AY 2023-2024.
 Online support will be available throughout the course during the weekly exercise sessions and discussion channels in Discord.
-    Details of participation in the exercise sessions will be sent out to enrolled students.
+Details of participation in the exercise sessions will be sent out to enrolled students.]: #

 Course topics
 -------------